-The HP Compressor comes standard with Triplex filtration, utilizing a single Filter Element.
+The HP Compressor comes standard with Triplex filtration.
 Do NOT use any substitute.
 Change Filter Element every 60,000 cubic feet of air or Nitrox processing.
 If the Nitrox System is operated in high humidity and/or high temperature, Filter Element must be changed more often.
 See Appendix for details on Filter Element Life Factors.

-- 1) Shut down the Nitrox System - 2) Open Manual Condensate Valves and Filter Pressure Bleed Valve to drain pressure.
-Leave Valves open. - 3) Unscrew the Filter Canister Cap per the HP Compressor manual. - 4) Remove expended Element from Filter Canister. - 5) Slide new Element into Canister (DO NOT drop in) and reinstall Canister Cap. - 6) Close Manual Condensate Valves and Filter Pressure Bleed Valve.
+- 1) Shut down the Nitrox System

+- 2) Open Manual Bleed Drain Valve to drain pressure.
+Leave Valve open.

+- 3) Unscrew the Filter Canister Cap.

+- 4) Remove expended Element from Filter Canister.

+- 5) Install New Element place pressure on element to seat the element.

+- 6) Reinstall Cap to Canister.

+- 7) Close Manual Condensate Valves.